EU Directive on Electromagnetic Fields (EMF)

 ”Europe is currently at the forefront of this technology and with this revision the Commission demonstrated that it supports this vital technology,” said Dr. Gabriel Krestin, Vice-President of the European Society of Radiology.

 The new proposal is part of the European Commission health and safety legislation to protect workers.
 MRI will be exempt from the exposure limit values of the directive but workers using MRI will be protected through existing regulations, which ensure its safe use.
-The established MR safety standard IEC/EN 60601-2-33 defines criteria for minimizing physiological effects due to exposure to time-varying electromagnetic fields, aiming to eliminate danger to patients and workers.
+The established MR safety standard IEC/EN 60601-2-33 defines criteria for minimising physiological effects due to exposure to time-varying electromagnetic fields, aiming to eliminate danger to patients and workers.
 The Alliance for MRI also supports other qualitative measures proposed in the directive and the adoption of guidelines to ensure working practices are in line with technological developments.